ZyonAytkyn/ZyonAytkyn.github.io/README.md

 - Worked on all puzzles for the game
 ![Blood in the Water](/assets/img/bloodwater.png)

-## CMP302 - Game Mechanics Development
+## CMP302 - Game Mechanics Development Project
 - Recreation of a Titans loadout from Titanfall
 - Projectile cannon
 - Omnidirecional dash